Awguhst/SolubilityGNN/README.md

 ### Streamlit App Interface

-The app's interface is quite simple and easy to use.
+The app’s interface is simple and user-friendly.
+Here's how to use it:

 1. **Enter Polymer SMILES**:
    Input the **SMILES string** of the polymer (e.g., ``C#C``).